rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/logging.md

 ## Troubleshooting

+### The Logging Buffer Overloads Pods

+Depending on your configuration, the default buffer size may be too large and cause pod failures.
+One way to reduce the load is to lower the logger's flush interval.
+This prevents logs from overfilling the buffer.
+You can also add more flush threads to handle moments when many logs are attempting to fill the buffer at once.

+For a more complete description of how to configure the logging buffer to suit your organization's needs, see the official BanzaiCloud documentation on [buffers](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/plugins/outputs/buffer/) and on [Fluentd configuration](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/fluentd/).

 ### The `cattle-logging` Namespace Being Recreated

 If your cluster previously deployed logging from the Cluster Manager UI, you may encounter an issue where its `cattle-logging` namespace is continually being recreated.